 In the year, the Group has applied amendments to IFRS the ISPS issued by the International Financial Reporting Standards Council (IASB) that are mandatory for accounting periods beginning on or after January 1, 2023.
-Your adoption has not had a material impact on disclosures or amounts reported in these financial statements
+Your adoption has not had a material impact on disclosures or amounts reported in these financial statements:

-IFRS 17 Insurance Contracts (including the June 2020 and December 2021 Amendments to IFRS 17) the first time in the current year.
+IFRS 17 Insurance Contracts (including the June 2020 and December 2021 Amendments to IFRS 17) The Entity has adopted IFRS 17 and the related amendments for the first time in the current year.
 IFRS 17 establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts and supersedes IFRS 4 Insurance Contracts.